 Revenue Recognition.
 Revenues from the transportation of natural gas are recognized when the service is provided.
 Revenues related to these services provided but not yet billed are estimated each month.
 These estimates are generally based on contract data, regulatory information and preliminary throughput and allocation measurements.
 Final bills for the current month are billed and collected in the following month.
-Differences between actual and estimated unbilled revenues are immaterial.
+Differences between actual and estimated revenues are immaterial.

-Customers accounting for 10% or more of revenues during 2014, 2013 and 2012 are as follows:
+Customers accounting for 10% or more of revenues during 2015, 2014 and 2013 are as follows:

-% of Revenu es
+% es

-Customer 2014 2013 2012
+Customer 2015 2014 2013

-Florida Power & Light Company 52% 52% 53%
+Florida Power & Light Company 52% 52% 52%

-Duke Energy Florida, Inc (a) 30 29 29
+Duke Energy Florida, Inc (a) 34 30 29